foundeo/cfmatrix/README.md

 # CFML Continious Integration Matrix Runner

-This repository provides an easy way to test your CFML code on one or more CFML engines using *CommandBox*
+This repository provides an easy way to test your CFML code on one or more CFML engines using *CommandBox*.
+It currently supports integration with Travis-CI and GitLab CI, adding support for additional CI environments should be pretty easy.

 ## Simple Example